skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 **During the lambda migration, all of the manual steps in this workflow will be replaced by automated CICD piplines**

-# Migrating a Message Triggered Based (Long Running) Lambda to Quarkus Application
+# Migrating a Message Triggered (Long Running) Lambda to Quarkus Application

 ## Define Configurations